GeoNode/geonode/docs_2.0/tutorials/installation_devmode.rst

 ***Important notice***

 With every restart of your machine, you have to restart geonode as well!
 That means, you will not be able to open ​http://localhost:8000 directly after starting your machine new.
-In order to be able to use geonode now, you have to activate your virtualenvironment and to start the developing servers.
+In order to be able to use geonode now, you have to activate your virtualenvironment and to start the development servers.

 .. note:: *your_name* is the name of your machine and personal folder!